Fa2bio/Delivery-Api/README.md

 - Clone the repository for your device
 - Import it as a MAVEN project
 - In the application.properties file, edit the USER and PASSWORD of your MySQL database
+- In your Postman client, import requests from the Delivery-Api.postman_collection.json file

 ### Application.properties
 ```xml